-Typical pollutants of interest: O3, NO2, PM2.5, BC, benzene, toluene, ethyl benzene, xylenes, and other air toxics.
+Typical pollutants of interest: O3, NO2, PM{2.5}, BC

 Data quality objectives:

 - a.
 Produce an ambient concentration estimate of pollution for the monitoring area by collecting measurements at different times of day, day of week, and across seasons to account for natural variability of pollution levels. - b.
 Ensure data are spatially distributed throughout the entire user-defined area. - c.
 Produce concentration estimates at desired and practical spatial aggregation scales (e.g. hexbins, road segments). - d.
 Include a measure of confidence (i.e. a confidence interval) with each ambient pollution concentration estimate, so users can understand the reliability of the values and whether pollution levels are truly different between locations. - e.
 Monitor and track the performance of each pollutant measurement using the key data quality indicators of bias, drift, precision